Coherent control of thermoelectric currents and noise in quantum thermocouples: Double quantum dot scattering matrix

 \section{Double quantum dot scattering matrix}

-The transmission and reflection amplitudes for a double quantum dot are obtained via non-interacting single particle Green functions \cite{Datta1995,Ryndyk2016}.
-We model the scattering region defined by the coupled quantum dots by a two site Hamiltonian with same level energy, $\varepsilon$, and coherent tunneling $\lambda$:
+The transmission and reflection amplitudes for a DQD are obtained via noninteracting single-particle Green's functions \cite{Datta1995,Ryndyk2016}.
+We model the scattering region defined by the coupled QDs by a two-site Hamiltonian with same level energy, $\varepsilon$, and coherent tunneling $\lambda$: